a bowl of creamy vegan pasta next to a green salad and a glass of wine at the vegan and vegetarian restaurant veg nirvana in florence

 After semi-loudly sharing some choice expletive expressions, my next thought was, what in the world am I going to eat?

-Although some strange culinary traditions persist, a small faction of Florentines are actively working to bring cruelty-free dining options to the Tuscan capital.
+Although some strange culinary traditions persist, a small faction of Florentines are actively working to bring more vegan and vegan-friendly restaurants and cafes to Florence.
 From traditional Tuscan dishes filled with creative plant-based twists to contemporary vegan eateries, you’ll be happy (and probably relieved) to find that Florence caters to diverse palates.
 You’ll find delectable handmade pasta crafted with truffle-infused cashew cream, wood-fired pizza topped with almond ricotta, and relish fresh, locally sourced vegetables in every bite.

 While some may say it’s easy to find vegan food in Italy, I’d say it is entirely dependent upon where you are.
-Luckily, vegan foodies visiting Florence won’t have to worry about leaving hungry.
+Luckily, you’ll find plenty of vegan and vegan-friendly restaurants in Florence.

 view of florence from ii duomo on a bright and clear day